She Dies Tomorrow

 She Dies Tomorrow is a 2020 American psychological thriller horror film written, directed, and produced by Amy Seimetz.
 It stars Kate Lyn Sheil, Jane Adams, Kentucker Audley, Katie Aselton, Chris Messina, Tunde Adebimpe, Jennifer Kim, Olivia Taylor Dudley, Michelle Rodriguez, Josh Lucas and Adam Wingard.

-The film was released in the United States on July 31, 2020, by Neon and received critical acclaim from critics.
+The film was released in the United States on July 31, 2020, by Neon, to positive reviews.

 Plot

 Amy is a young woman who has recently purchased a house, and is congratulated over the phone by her friend Jane.
 Amy seems distant, confusing Jane, who mentions that she cannot come over due to having to stop by her sister-in-law's birthday party, but agrees to visit anyway.
 Amy searches for urns on her computer, before changing her search to leather jackets.
 When Jane visits, Amy reveals to her that she knows she is going to die the next day, which Jane initially writes off as a result of Amy consuming alcohol, revealing that Amy is a former alcoholic.
 Amy repeatedly says that she wants to be turned into a leather jacket after she dies, so she could be made into something of use.
 Jane leaves, telling her she will call the next day.
 Jane returns to her house to continue studying samples under a microscope, but suddenly becomes paranoid and rushes to Amy's house, leaving several voice messages but being unable to contact her.
 She then leaves to go to her sister-in-law's birthday party.

 At the party, Jane appears disheveled and in her pajamas, confusing the other guests and disturbing them by saying she, too, is going to die tomorrow.
 This upsets Susan, Jane's sister-in-law, while Jane's brother, Jason, tries to defuse the tension.
 Tilly, a party guest, remarks to her boyfriend, Brian, that she thought Jane was crazy as they are in the car preparing to leave.
 However, Brian says he thought she was correct, revealing that the fear of dying Amy and Jane has is contagious, and both of them are now infected.
 Jason and Susan are then infected while cleaning after the party, as they end up passing the fear onto their daughter.
 At a hospital, Brian kills his father by interrupting his life support systems, upon which Tilly reveals she was simply waiting for the death in order to break up with him.
 Jane goes to a doctor, who initially wants to refer her to a psychologist.